networknext/next/docs/spin_dev_back_up.md

 terraform apply
 ```

-Commit the changes to the database to make them active:
+Commit the changes terraform made to the database to make them active:

 ```
 cd ~/next